GurvindarK/Loan-predictor-app-for-small-business/README.md

 # Small Business Loan Prediction App

-The Proposed streamlit app Take some inputs from user and predicts, if the small business loan would get approved or not .
+The Proposed streamlit app Take some inputs from user predicts whether a small business would qualify for or be approved for a loan.
+This allows them to change or modify the guaranty type to enhance their chances of qualifying for a loan.

 ## Authors